chuckbutler/dasroot-blog/content/posts/2015-01-09-Charm-Encapsulation.md

 - Communicate with ETCD to enable SDN for either provider
 - Handle updates for aforementioned container provider

-These concerns being mashed into one charm, while they might be feesable for proto-ware, it doesn't sit well with me for composability.
+These concerns being mashed into one charm, while they might be feasible for proto-ware, it doesn't sit well with me for composability.

 ### Composability Illustrates Good Encapsulation